May-db/ThermoPred/README.md

 ```
 1. Draw you reactants molecules
 2. Choose a reaction template or use "Auto-detect"
-3. Click "Predict Product" to see the resulz and energy analysis
+3. Click "Predict Product" to see the result and energy analysis

 Tha application will be available at http://localhost:8501 by default